tsl-html-css/tsl-html-css.github.io/README.md

-tsl-html-css.github.io
+Starter League Winter HTML & CSS class
 ======================

-HTML &amp; CSS class page.
+This is the repo for our Jekyll-powered class page.